SomeWeekendReading/someweekendreading.github.io/_posts/2023-07-19-gop-demonic-rushmore.md

 Ladies and gentlemen, your modern Republican party.

-If you're somehow still a Republican and reasonably sane, remember that _this is how you look to the entire rest of the world._ Get out now, with as much of your sanity still intact as you can manage.
+If you're somehow still a Republican and simultaneously reasonably sane, remember that _this is how you look to the entire rest of the world._ Get out now, with as much of your sanity still intact as you can manage.
 I promise it doesn't hurt.

 <img src="{{ site.baseurl }}/images/2023-07-19-gop-demonic-rushmore-weekend-publisher-barfy.jpg" width="400" height="300" alt="The Weekend Publisher, hanging over the table edge, looking barfy" title="The Weekend Publisher, hanging over the table edge, looking barfy" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-I just couldn't stand the idea of leaving the taste of that kind of powerful idiot in our minds.
+Also, I just couldn't stand the idea of leaving the taste of that kind of powerful idiot in our minds.
 So I consulted the Weekend Publisher, a.k.a. "my cat", about what to do.
 He didn't say much (not even
 [in French, as he sometimes does]({{ site.baseurl }}/misbranding-chatgpt-french/)).
 He